ASTRONOMY

 The World Society for the Understanding of Things that Can Be Understood from the Study of Things in Front of Other Things says: An astonishing amount of Science can be conducted via the Study of Things in Front of Other Things!
 Examples range from the confirmation of Relativity by observations made during a total solar eclipse to asteroid shapes to rings around Uranus to planets of other Suns.
 Since many exoplanets have been discovered when they were “in front of other things,” all exoplanet and SETI news and info will be covered in the section below.

 A Primer in Transits: NASA posted an introductory piece to the TWSFTUOTTCBDFTSOTIFOOT favorite of planetary transits here.
-Detecting the small drop in light from a star when its exoplanet transits across its face is one of the primary means of detecting exoplanets, enabled by ground-based observation and satellites like Kepler and TESS
+Detecting the small drop in light from a star when its exoplanet transits across its face is one of the primary means of detecting exoplanets, enabled by ground-based observation and satellites like Kepler and TESS.
+While the transit method has produced many exoplanet findings, but other methods are useful, too (see immediately below).

 I’ll Keep My Atmosphere, Thank You Very Much: Most exoplanets found very close to their stars have had the atmospheres stripped away by intense radiation from their star.
 But not all.
 Astronomers recently found an exoplanet with an atmosphere in spite of orbiting close to its red giant star.
 They nicknamed it “Phoenix,” a nod to its ability to “survive the fire.”